mentaldropouts/PokemonDeciderApp/README.md

-# This Branch is a stepping stone onto which great trainers will plan their attack
+# This Branch is a stepping stone onto which great trainers will plan their attacks
 There will be bountiful battles won and plentiful pokemon slain as a result of the work me and my men are doing.
 We charged into the battle against strategy and besiege the ignorance of all the trainers who do not know the optimal